PrudhviKrishna1998/cloud-portfolio/ec2-vpc-project/README.md

 - Connected to private RDS instance from EC2 using MySQL client
 - Executed SQL operations including database selection, table creation, data insertion, and querying

+## 🌍 Route 53 (DNS)
+- Created a Route 53 Hosted Zone for domain management and DNS simulation
+- Configured an A Record to route traffic to an EC2 public IP address
+- Learned DNS concepts including domain name resolution and hosted zones
+- Understood Route 53 record types such as A Record and Alias Record

 Note: This was studied conceptually and not implemented to avoid additional AWS costs.

 ## 🌐 Live Website